Haxor44/Project-Manager-App/README.md

 # Description. <br/>

 This is an application for managing sprints or projects done by students who have enrolled into various courses.
 It can be used to track progress of various sprints as well as mark complete sprints that have met the requirements and also issue a certificate to students who have completed a course.
+The various students enrolled can upload pdf,screenshots as well as videos which can be viewed by project managers.
 It is divided into three main functionalities as follows:

 # Functions.<br/>